Oakland Athletics relocation to Las Vegas: Reception

+Fans protest during 2024 MLB Opening Day; the Oakland Coliseum is also pictured on background.
+The green SELL flag became a symbol of the movement against the Athletics' relocation.

 The A's plan to move to Las Vegas has garnered an overwhelmingly negative reception from Bay Area fans, baseball writers, former executives, and even some current players, including Las Vegas natives Bryce Harper, Bryson Stott, and Paul Sewald.
 (Note: Attributed to multiple references:) Many have argued that owner John Fisher's lack of spending on the team was a deliberate effort to sink the club and keep fans away from the Coliseum in order to sabotage negotiations in Oakland.
 Others have opined that by many measures, such as public money available and market size, Oakland was actually offering the better stadium deal, and that the move was purely an effort for the A's to remain on revenue sharing with no other factors considered, as some commentators have speculated that Fisher was no longer able to afford his part of the Howard Terminal project.

 On June 13, 2023, Oakland Athletics fans organized a large "Reverse Boycott" for a random Tuesday night home game at the Oakland Coliseum against the Tampa Bay Rays.
 Protestors encouraged fans to attend the game to demonstrate that there is still a sizable market for Major League Baseball in Oakland.
 Fans raised nearly $40,000 in community funding to produce and distribute protest shirts against owner John Fisher reading "SELL," and the game drew the largest home crowd of the year despite being on a weekday night.
 Chants of "sell the team" and "stay in Oakland" were persistent throughout the game, including an eruption of those "sell the team" chants after a moment of fan-organized silence in the top the 5th inning.
 Opposing pitcher Tyler Glasnow said the raucous stadium environment reminded him of the 2019 A's-Rays Wild-Card Game at the Coliseum, the best-attended Wild-Card game to that point, with 54,005 people in attendance.